Discover everything there is to know.

 Think of some of your favorite sounds: the voice of a loved one, the jingle of an ice cream truck, the song you danced to on your wedding day.
-How exactly do all those different sounds—music, laughter, birdsong, voices—travel through the air and wind through our ears to reach our brains?
+How exactly do all different sounds—music, laughter, birdsong, voices—travel through the air and wind through our ears to reach our brains?
 In short, how does hearing work?

 All the sounds we hear begin as waves or vibrations.
 These sound waves come in all kinds of shapes and sizes.
 If you ring a tiny bell, for instance, the rapid vibrations caused by the metal being struck will create a high-frequency sound wave that produces a high-pitched ring.
 If you strike a bass drum, the relatively slower vibrations of the drum’s surface will send out a low-frequency sound wave that produces a low-pitched boom.

 The ear is made up of three main parts: the outer ear, middle ear and inner ear.
-These three parts all work together to capture sound waves and transform them into signals our brains can recognize.
+These three parts work together to capture sound waves and transform them into signals our brains can recognize.
 Each main part of the ear has distinct functions in the overall process of how we hear, which is why it's imperative to take care of your ear health.

 Not all sound waves follow the above process.
 If we heard and processed every sound wave traveling through the air, we could easily be overwhelmed by sensory overload.
 Instead, humans evolved to perceive sound waves within a limited range of frequency.